softprops/lesst/README.md

 Compile(fileName, lessSourceCode, Options().copy(mini = true))
 ```

 Got other stuff to do?
 Why wait?
-Put a `scala.util.Future` on it.
+Put a `scala.concurrent.Future` on it.

 ```scala